awslabs/aws-encryption-sdk-specification/tenets.md

 The ESDK's priority is to
 create interfaces that are correct by construction.
-Our priority in identifying incorrectness MUST be
+Our priority in evaluating correctness and communicating incorrectness MUST be

 1. Development
 1. Initialization